How to Position your Barcode on the ProductBarcode Orientation Guide

 Barcode orientation depends on the curvature of the packaging

-If the barcode is going on a flat surface (e.g. a cardboard box), the preferred orientation of the barcode is “picket fence” (where the barcode bars are like a fence, and the barcode number is at the bottom).
+If the barcode is going on a flat surface (e.g. a cardboard box), the preferred orientation of the barcode is “picket fence”.
+This is where the barcode bars are like a fence, and the barcode number is at the bottom.

-If the barcode is going on a curved surface (e.g. a bottle), the preferred orientation of the barcode is “ladder” (where the barcode is rotated so that the bars are like a ladder).
-When a barcode is printed onto a curved surface, sometimes the extremes of the barcode disappear around the curve and can’t be read by a barcode scanner – rotating the barcode, so it looks like a ladder avoids this issue.
+If the barcode is going on a curved surface (e.g. a tube-like container like mascara), the preferred orientation of the barcode is “ladder”.
+You rotate the barcode so that the bars run vertically, like a ladder.
+When you print a barcode on a curved surface, the ends can sometimes wrap around the curve and disappear from view, making it difficult or impossible for a scanner to read the entire code.
+Rotating the barcode, so it looks like a ladder can avoid this issue.

 Please note that the printing process can determine barcode orientation.
 Depending on the printing process you use, you may find that you get a much higher printing quality if the bars of the barcode run in the direction of the print (“web direction”) – in this situation, it is best to print the barcode in the direction of the print if possible.